What they do

-Our Associate Artists work with the HighTide artistic team to ensure that diverse artistic voices are always part of the conversation and to make sure HighTide is being provoked to consider issues and experiences affecting our sector and beyond.
+Our Associate Artists work with HighTide team to ensure that a plurality of artistic voices are always part of the conversation and to make sure HighTide is being provoked to consider issues and experiences affecting our sector and beyond.

 Associate Artists read and feedback on scripts submitted to HighTide and are paid a daily rate for this work.